 Upon approval, the Director of Master’s Degree Programs will send the student and the Registrar a customized degree plan.

-Click here to request the Advanced Standing degree option at Carroll Institute.
+Click here to request the Advanced Standing degree option at Carroll Seminary.
 Contact Dr. Adlin Cotto, Director of Master’s Degree Programs at firstname.lastname@example.org or (972) 580-7600 with any questions.

 I readily benefitted at Carroll from the steadfast commitment to the Word of God, professors who love the Lord, and classmates walking this road into ministry alongside me.